ZerBea/hcxdumptool/README.md

 * to allow 5/6GHz packet injection, it is mandatory to uncomment a regulatory domain that support this: /etc/conf.d/wireless-regdom

 If you decide to compile latest git head, make sure that your distribution is updated to latest version.

+Important notice: running Debian on arm it is mandatory to add "iomem=relaxed" to cmdline.txt to allow io memory mapping

 Adapters